koderi-dp/psclack/README.md

 `PsClack` provides interactive prompts, spinners, notes, and boxed output with ANSI and plain fallbacks.

 Public commands use the `PsClack` noun prefix to avoid collisions with other modules.
-Legacy unprefixed names are kept as compatibility aliases inside the module, but the prefixed commands are the supported surface for new usage.

 ## Layout